Hot perturbative QCD in a very strong magnetic background: Pressure and chiral condensate

 \section{Pressure and chiral condensate}

-In this section we compute the pressure and chiral condensate in the lowest Landau level approximation up to next-to-leading order in perturbative QCD.
+In this section we compute the pressure and chiral condensate in the lowest Landau level approximation up to 2L in perturbative QCD.
 We assume that the system is embedded in a uniform, {\it very} large magnetic field ${\bf B}=B \hat{\bf z}$, where the field strength $B$ is much larger than the temperature and all masses.